JTohall/Pands_Project/README.md

 ###  Preprocessing the Data Set ###

 Before I began to analyse the Data set I preprocessed it.
 Using a number of different commands to gather information, such as the column size, column index and the statistical insight to each variable.
-Each command output is then sent to the text file titled "Summary of Variables fromt he Iris Data Set".
+Each command output is then sent to the text file titled "Summary of Variables from the Iris Data Set".

 <br/>